 These rates are derived from the Oxfordshire Survey of New Housing (2008).
+Please note that survey updates may necessitate revised pupil generation figures.

 A reduction of 15% to the pupil generation rates has been applied to take account of pupils who will be educated in the independent sector.
 The sixth form rates have been discounted further to account for pupils leaving school before the sixth form.